alisenn/Design-Patterns/Structural Patterns/Facade/README.md

 The Facades aim is to simplify interfaces so you don't have to worry about what is going on under the hood

+# Summary
+Facade defines higher level interface that makes the subsystem easier to use.